morganwest955/EcoCensus/README.md

   1. Update the paths in all of the files to point to the correct datasets and directories for placing models and predictions.
   2. Run python train.py to train the convolutional neural network.
   3. Run python predict.py image.JPG or python predictions.py to classify images.

+The files coordFinder.py and imageReader.py were implemented by Morgan West.
+While currently non-functional, these files contain the bulk of what will be necessary to convert the classified partitions of images into lists of coordinates and labeled maps.

 image_partitioning.py was written and run by Rebekah Loving for the initial image analysis of the Miconia images with k-means to aid in the creation of training files necessary for the convolutional neural network we will be building with TensorFlow and then implementing as a standalone.
 In order to run the image_partitioning.py OpenCV must be installed as well as PIL and numpy.
 Furthermore, the directories, which this file is working with will need to be modified.
 Moreover, we do not advise the running of these files as the computational time is quite long for the analysis and segmentation of the files.
 We provide some of the results in the Miconia_Kmeans and Miconia_Partitioned folders as well as the original images in the Miconia folder.